Tarynfo1/CryptoClustering/README.md

 - hvPlot
 ***
 ## Instructions
-1. Use the StandardScaler() module from scikit-learn to normalize the data from the CSV file and create a DataFrame.
+1. Use the StandardScaler() module from scikit-learn to normalize the data from the CSV file and create a DataFrame.<br>
     __Raw DataFrame:__